Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 >The replacement was successfully completed!
 Please turn the device on now.
 >The replaced device was disconnected from the platform.
 If you want to use it again for another purpose, please register the device via the device management.
+>Depending on your use case it might be necessary to factory reset your device.

 Additionally for documentation purposes the following will be done: